Battle of Apros

 The Battle of Apros took place in July 1305 in Thrace, when the Byzantine co-emperor Michael IX Palaiologos confronted the Catalan Company, a mercenary force that had recently turned against the empire.
 Hired a few years earlier to reinforce the eastern frontier, the Company had become increasingly difficult to control and entered into open conflict with the Byzantines after the murder of its leader Roger de Flor.

-Michael IX assembled the main imperial field army in an effort to bring the Company to battle, but the confrontation near Apros ended in a decisive Catalan victory.
-The collapse of key Byzantine auxiliary troops at the outset of the fighting left the imperial centre exposed, and the army broke under pressure.
-The defeat effectively removed the Byzantine ability to challenge the Company.
-In its aftermath, the Catalans and their Turkish allies ranged freely through Thrace before advancing westward into Macedonia and Thessaly, ultimately establishing control over the Duchy of Athens.
+Michael IX assembled the main imperial field army in an effort to bring the Company to battle, but the confrontation near Apros in Thrace ended in a decisive Catalan victory.
+The collapse of key Byzantine auxiliary troops at the outset left the imperial centre exposed, and the army broke under pressure.
+The defeat effectively ended the empire’s ability to challenge the Company.
+In its aftermath, the Catalans and their Turkish allies ranged freely through Thrace before moving west into Macedonia and Thessaly, eventually establishing control over the Duchy of Athens.

 Background

 Roger de Flor entering Constantinople before Emperor Andronikos II (1303).

-By the early fourteenth century the Byzantine Empire was struggling to contain Turkish advances in Asia Minor.
-With limited resources and repeated defeats on the eastern frontier, the government of Andronikos II Palaiologos turned increasingly to foreign mercenaries for support.
+By the early fourteenth century the Byzantine Empire was struggling to contain the rise of Serbia under Stefan Milutin and to contain Turkish expansion in Asia Minor.
+With limited resources and repeated defeats on the eastern frontier, the government of Andronikos II Palaiologos increasingly relied on foreign mercenaries for support.

-Among these were the Catalan Company, a band of professional soldiers, led by former Templar Roger de Flor.
-(Note: De Flor had been thrown out of the Order of Knights Templars for embezzlement and misconduct, before taking to piracy and forming his own company of knights) Andronikos II hired them on generous terms, hoping they could stabilise the frontier.
-Their early campaigns relieved several besieged cities and checked Turkish raids.
-Soon the Catalans started to plunder Asia Minor, quarrel with the Genoese of Galata and clash with the Alan mercenaries.
-By early 1305 the Catalans were in control of the Gallipoli peninsula, operating independently of imperial control.
-Tensions escalated in April 1305 when Roger de Flor was murdered in Michael IX's camp at Adrianople, stabbed by an Alan leader, while the roughly three hundred men accompanying him were massacred.
-The Catalans swore revenge for the murder of their leader and entered into open war with the empire.
+Among these were the Catalan Company, a band of professional soldiers led by the former Templar Roger de Flor.
+(Note: De Flor had been expelled from the Order of the Knights Templar for embezzlement and misconduct before turning to piracy and forming his own company of knights.)
+Andronikos II hired them on generous terms, hoping they could stabilise the frontier.
+Their early campaigns relieved several besieged cities, driving the Turks from Kyzikos during the Battle of the Cyzicus, and even challenging Osman’s emirate in 1304.
+Soon the Catalans began to plunder Asia Minor, quarrel with the Genoese of Galata and clash with the Alan mercenaries.
+By early 1305 the Catalans were in control of the Gallipoli peninsula, operating independently of imperial authority.
+Tensions escalated in April 1305 when Roger de Flor was stabbed by an Alan leader in Michael IX’s camp at Adrianople.
+He died alongside the three hundred men accompanying him in the ensuing massacre.
+The Catalans swore revenge for their leader’s murder and entered into open war with the empire.